grumpyjames/birding-almanac/features/a-200-bird-year/part-28-coigach-to-gruinard.md

 </figure>

 Not much success is had, and any ideas of staying until darkness are (rightly) pooh-poohed.
-An attempt will instead be made at a circular looking walk.
+An attempt will instead be made at a circular-looking walk.
 After a couple of false starts (we weren't quite as far West as we thought) this goes rather nicely.

 <figure class="figure">